Juraj Rukavina Vidovgradski (soldier): Start of military career

 Juraj Rukavina was born in the village of Trnovac near Gospić in the Kingdom of Croatia, then a part of the Habsburg Monarchy.
 His father Dujam (Duje) was awarded hereditary status of Austrian nobility in 1800 and the title "Vidovgradski" (lit. of Vidovgrad) for his military service.
 Other family members were active in the military as well and a total of three Austrian army generals and 58 other officers came from that family.
 (Note: In addition to Juraj Rukavina himself, those were Mathias Rukavina von Boynograd (1737–1817) and Jerko Rukavina (1796–1879).
 In addition, Ivan Rukavina of Klanačko Polje (1853–1917) and Stjepan Rukavina (1857–1936) were generals in the Austro-Hungarian army, and Ivan Rukavina (1912–1992) was a Partisan and Yugoslav People's Army general.)
 Rukavina attended military school in Gospić and joined the Ogulin Regiment of the Croatian Military Frontier in 1793.
 With the regiment, Rukavina took part in the War of the First Coalition.
+Rukavina Vidovgradski led the Austrian troops to capture Zadar on 5 July 1797.
+The capture was confirmed later that year through the Treaty of Campo Formio.
 He also took part in the 1809 Battle of Landshut and the Battle of Aspern-Essling by which time he was promoted to the rank of Major.